Here's an updated (2015-new things mixed in!) list of our favorite, most-played with, delivered-to-your-doorstep, Mom-approved toys.

 Legos will always be a favorite of ours, but this collection is a little relief from the thousands of little pieces and parts, while still being "buildable" and great quality.

-For teenagers, a longboards are all the rage.
+For teenagers, longboards are all the rage.

-This particular one has just the right amount of spring.
-I think Andrew's record is several hundred, no joke.
+Pogo Stick (this is close to what is pictured above, but not the exact match)I think Andrew's record is several hundred, no joke.
 It gives me a headache just watching him.

 I don't even remember who asked for this once, but it's now in Patrick's closet hiding his treasures.
 He loves that it is all under lock and key.
 The kids have used it to play store too.

 Here's another brand that is smaller but locks.

 Snap Circuits -Matt (12) has always loved these and I saw Andrew (8) had it out the other day.
 I have never figured it out but the kids seem to be able to make things work.
 I know they've tricked me with a door bell sound before.